HandOfGod94/HandOfGod94.github.io/_posts/2021-1-2-empathy-and-pair-programming.md

+---
+layout: post
-# Empathy and Pair Programming
+title: Empathy and Pair Programming
+---

 > The views expressed are my personal opinions and is in no way to harm other.